shams-nahid/My-Daily-AWS-Study/docs/Notes/Other Services/17 Amazon X-Ray.md

 ECS can integrate x-ray by `x-ray daemon` and `side-car` pattern

-1. **As Daemon Pattern**: To use x-ray in ecs, we need to use the x-ray daemon container for each of the ecs instances.
+1. **As Daemon Pattern**: x-ray daemin in ec2 instance.
+To use x-ray in ecs, we need to use the x-ray daemon container for each of the ecs instances.
 In this case, the x-ray daemon acts as the x-ray agents.
-2. **As Side Car Pattern**: In this case, each of the container in the ecs will have x-ray daemon inside it.
+2. **As Side Car Pattern**: x-ray daemin in container.
+In this case, each of the container in the ecs will have x-ray daemon inside it.

 When we need to use x-ray in the fargate, we have to use the `side-car` pattern.
 Because, we do not have control over the ec2 instances in fargate.